 Private Flu Jabsin Central London

-It spreads through coughs and sneezes, affecting people of all ages.
-Complications like pneumonia can arise, particularly in those deemed vulnerable, such as the young and elderly, although even healthy individuals can experience severe illness.
+Despite perception as a mild illness, flu can be severe or even fatal.
+It spreads through coughs, sneezes and runny noses, affecting people of all ages.
+Complications like pneumonia can particularly affect vulnerable groups such as the young or older people, but even healthy individuals can become severely ill.

 What types of flu jabs do you offer?

 Manufactured using cell cultures rather than traditional egg-based production, this provides a closer match with circulating flu strains and may be slightly more protective.
-Also recommended for egg allergy or egg-free vaccine preference.
+Suitable for egg allergy or egg-free vaccine preference.
+Suitable for: ages 6 months to 64 years

 Should I get the flu jab every year?

-Yes, the best way to protect yourself and your loved ones is to get the flu jab each year.
+Yes, this is the best way to protect yourself and your loved ones each year.

 The strains of flu in circulation change each year and so the previous year’s vaccine may protect against this year’s dominant strains.
 Immunity to flu is not long-lasting, so an annual flu jab is essential for maximum protection.

 The standard trivalent vaccine offers good protection at a more affordable price point.
 Take a look at all our options and decide which flu jab best suits you.
-If you are unsure, book a standard trivalent and discuss with your nurse at your appointment.
+If you are unsure, book a standard trivalent vaccine and discuss options with the nurse when you attend your appointment.
 They may advise you upgrade to another vaccine, based on your health, medical history and/or your age.

 When is the best time to get vaccinated?

-Flu jabs take 14-21 days to reach maximum protection so the earlier you have your flu jab, the better protected you will be.
+Flu jabs take 14-21 days to reach maximum effect, so the earlier you have your flu jab, the better protected you will be.

 Can you vaccinate babies & children?

 Yes.
-Vaccinating babies & children is important as it not only protects them but it stops them from spreading the flu virus.
+Vaccinating babies & children protects them from flu, and also stops them from spreading the virus to others.

-Children are often referred to in the media as “super spreaders” for the flu.
+Children are sometimes thought of as “super spreaders” for flu.
 Luckily there are a few options to vaccinate babies and children.

 I’m young and healthy, do I still need to get vaccinated?